KelvinMsft/DeviceMon/README.md

 # Description
  DeviceMon will be an on-going development to support more PCI devices.
 Currently it supports monitoring SPI controller behavior.
 With SPI behavior monitoring, anyone who sends a cycle to the SPI controller will captured by DeviceMon.
 This means theoretically Flash ROM attacks could be captured by DeviceMon.
 By intercepting a MMIO translation path, the communication between driver and devices could be easily exposed.
 Also, as an example, support for 64bit BAR address - Intel ME controller and support for USB xHCI controller

+Please feel free to make your device protocol analyzer :D

 # Environment
   * Visual Studio 2015 update 3
   * Windows SDK 10